+II.
 THE LORENZO DOCTRINE

 Lorenzo became a precedent case on the subject of the Hawaiian Kingdom's existence as a State in State of Hawai'i courts, and is known in the United States District Court in Hawai'i, since 2002, as the Lorenzo principle.
 A principle is a "comprehensive rule or doctrine which furnishes a basis or origin for others."
-There have been seventeen federal cases that applied the Lorenzo doctrine, two of which have come before the Ninth Circuit.
+There have been seventeen federal cases that applied the Lorenzo principle ("Lorenzo doctrine"), 10 two of which came before the Ninth Circuit Court of Appeals.
 As the District Court stated in United States v.
 Goo:

 Since the Intermediate Court of Appeals for the State of Hawaii's decision in Hawaii v.
 Lorenzo, the courts in Hawaii have consistently adhered to the Lorenzo court's statements that the Kingdom of Hawaii is not recognized as a sovereign state [\4] by either the United States or the State of Hawaii.
 See Lorenzo, 77 Haw.
 219, 883 P.2d 641, 643 (Haw.
 App.
 1994); see also State of Hawaii v.
 French, 77 Haw.
 222, 883 P.2d 644, 649 (Haw.
 App.
-1994) (stating that "presently there is no factual (or legal) basis for concluding that the [Hawaiian] Kingdom exists as a state in accordance with recognizing attributes of a state's sovereign nature") (quoting Lorenzo, 883 P.2d at 643).
-This court sees no reason why it should not adhere to the Lorenzo principle (emphasis added).
+1994) (stating that "presently there is no factual (or legal) basis for concluding that the [Hawaiian] Kingdom